mkez00/docker-swarm-gluster/README.md

 # Overview

-Demonstrate a HA Docker Swarm cluster with HA volumes shared across all nodes using Gluster and Docker bind mounts.
+Demonstrates provisioning a Docker Swarm cluster with 3 manager nodes and HA volumes shared across all nodes using Gluster and Docker bind mounts.

 # Instructions